Milligan White Family History

 Annie Milligan and two granddaughters, Molly and Mardie Milligan

 In 1880 this land was registered from the crown, by James and Annie (McPherson) Milligan who had arrived from Durham the previous year.
-They had quite a large family, with some of them likely born before they came.
-There was Wallace who later married Ester Best from down the road,and bought the farm next door (Bert Best place) in 1905 and lived there for approx. 15 years until the family moved west (following Esther’s death in the flue epidemic of 1918).
+They had quite a large family, with some children born before they moved to the Manitoulin.
+There was Wallace who later married Ester Best from down the road, and bought the farm next door (Bert Best place) in 1905 and lived there for approx. 15 years until the family moved west (following Esther’s death in the flue epidemic of 1918).

 Others in this family were Joseph, John, Gordon, William, Jim, Marion, Agnes, Susan, and Sarah, known as Sadie.
 Some in this family never married, but Gordon wed one of the Moore girls from the 7th line (it was apparently their child who died in the fire at the Card House).
 Susan married a Srigley, [note this is wrong.
 Annie married a Srigley] and Sadie wed Wes Hamilton, a brother of Hollis.